xaderF/Personal-Portfolio-Website/README.md

 ## Overview

+## Overview

-This project is my personal portfolio website, built to present my work and technical background in a clear, professional, and visually minimal format.
-The site follows a single-page layout with smooth navigation and responsive design to ensure a consistent experience across devices.
+This project is my personal portfolio website, built as a lightweight, framework-driven frontend application to present my work and technical background in a clear, professional, and visually minimal format.
+It demonstrates clean component design, modern frontend tooling, and attention to UI/UX details, while maintaining fast performance and responsive behavior across devices.

 The codebase is intentionally structured to be readable, modular, and easy to extend, making it suitable both as a personal site and as a frontend showcase project.